Accept Awards & Submit Paperwork

 5. Other documents requested by The University of New Haven, except for Entrance Counseling or Master Promissory Notes for your loans

-6. Students and/or Parents who did not file and were not required to file a 2015 federal tax return must obtain a Verification of Nonfiling letter from the IRS.
+6. Parents of dependent students, as well as independent students and their spouse, if applicable, who did not file and were not required to file a 2016 federal tax return must obtain a Verification of Nonfiling letter from the IRS.

 * To obtain a 2016 IRS Tax Return Transcript, contact the IRS after you have submitted your 2016 federal tax return.